you get out of it - an accessible, lifelong pleasure

 The beauty of traditional fiddle as a way to start learning music is that

 the method does not rely on music theory or formalities that can get in

 the way of the pleasure of playing.

 teach traditional fiddle emphasising learning tunes and technique through

 listening and sympathetic instruction.
 You will progress through a step

 by step programme of tunes, playing and enjoying accessible and recognisable

 melodies all along the way.

-Cape Breton Island (Nova Scotia) and France.
+Cape Breton Island (Nova Scotia).